In this article, you’ll learn about our anti-bot filter, which excludes bot activity from reports.

 Some actions in partners’ projects can be performed by bots.
 Such impressions and clicks are reported and distort one’s view of the conversions of programs and tools as well as possible income and other rates.
-To get correct data on the Travelpayouts programs, you can disregard bot traffic in statistics.
+To make our partner statistics more accurate, we at Travelpayouts made a unique anti-bot filter.
+It automatically excludes bot traffic from program reports.

 Which Traffic is Considered Bot Traffic?